dhbrookes/pb_solvers/doc/source/pbam/pbam_input.rst

 The keyword that is most important is the `runtype` keyword.
 This specifies which type of output you are interested in generating.

-The current options are: `energyforce`, `electrostatics` and `dynamics`.
+The current options are: :ref:`energyforce`, :ref:`electrostatics`
+and :ref:`dynamics`.
 The keywords for each specific run follow the next section.

 General input file parameters